vn29/load-calc-cli/README.md

 computing load combinations over tributary widths and areas.
 I've always felt there was something I could create that was somewhere in-between using excel or mathcad and a calculator. load-calc is my attempt at creating this.

+## how to run
+The script is extremely simple.
+If you have python 3 on your machine, simply run the script from the command line with `py load_calc_cli.py`.

 ## Examples
 Load-calc is intelligent about how loads come together.
 You simply enter a two letter appreviation of the load type followed by the load and load-calc-cli will record it.